-In addition, while the approach described above relies on number of employees as a disaggregation factor, other potential factors exist which may have an even stronger proportional relationship to energy consumption, such as floor space (e.g. in m2).
+In addition, while the approach described above relies on number of employees as a disaggregation factor, other potential factors exist which may have an even stronger proportional relationship to energy consumption, such as floor space (e.g. in m2) - including the NREL State and Local Planning for Energy (SLOPE) platform (NREL 2020).
 More testing and research are needed to determine whether floor space at the community scale would result in more accurate estimates.
 However, a key reason for the use of employee data in this iteration is that it was readily available through U.S. Census estimates.
 Community scale information on floor space, by contrast, is typically proprietary in the United States and not an open data source.